 Element Flooring has teamed up with Affirm to offer simple financing with no hidden fees.

 There are no gimmicks like deferred interest or hidden fees, so the total you see at checkout is always what you’ll actually pay.
-Provide some basic information to split your purchase to get anywhere from 3 to 36 monthly payments.
+Provide some basic information to split your purchase to get anywhere from 3,6, or 12 months payments.
 Plus an added bonus is you can find out your terms without affecting your credit score.

 How to use Affirm.

 Shop on ElementFlooring.us and select Affirm as your payment method at the billing step of checkout.
 It’s that easy!

 Affirm customers must: Be a resident of the U.S. (including U.S. territories) Be at least 18 years old (19 if you’re a ward of the state in Nebraska) Have a Social Security number Own a phone number that receives SMS and is registered to the United States or U.S. territories

 When you select Affirm as your payment method, you’ll answer a series of short questions to create your Affirm account.
 They will use your name, email, mobile phone number, birthday, and the last 4 digits of your SSN.
 This combination helps Affirm verify and protect your identity.